joelned/Novel-Nest/README.md

 - Description: Removes a specific book.
 Requires admin privileges.

 ## Authentication
 This API uses JWT authentication with OAuth2 Resource Server.
 Make sure to include the JWT token in the Authorization header for secured endpoints.
+Make sure to generate
+your own cryptographic keys using Openssl or any other cryptographic library.

 ## Models
 ### Book